 MAKE A DIFFERENCE

-We help organizations transform the experience of aging, serious illness, and end-of-life care
+We help organizations transform the experience of aging and serious illness care.

 WHO WE WORK WITH

 We work with clients to determine the exact set of tools they need to maximize their impact.
-By leveraging our diverse skill sets—across strategy, design, philanthropy, and finance–we customize solutions that align your vision with your execution strategy.
+By leveraging our diverse skill sets—across strategy, finance, operations, human-centered design, and market research–we customize solutions that align your vision with your execution strategy.

 MEET OUR TEAM

-This work requires a deep understanding of the field of end-of-life care and elder care and the key stakeholders within the field.
+This work requires a deep understanding of the field of aging and serious illness care and the key stakeholders within the field.
 It also requires superb technical skills in finance, strategy, operations, development, marketing, and program management.

 WHAT PEOPLE ARE SAYING